Large Animal Ultrasound Fellowship

 - The fellow will be involved in the clinical instruction of fourth year veterinary students during their senior year rotations.

-- The fellow will be involved in the laboratory instruction of third year veterinary students in various veterinary courses.
+- The fellow will be involved in the laboratory instruction of third year veterinary students.

 - The fellow will assist with weekly Combined Imaging Rounds in conjunction with the large animal radiology resident(s) and students.